5 ways to make Final Cut Pro X faster

 The next day…

 After the 4 hour overnight export I connected the repaired clips on the top of my stack and disabled the other clips (I wasn’t using the camera audio from this angle, but if I did, I might need to detach the original clips audio).
 I assigned the new clips the video sub-role “VFX Bake In” so I could later highlight them in my Project if needed.
 I can always go back to the original version by disabling and enabling as needed inside the Compound Clip.
 It’s also a great opportunity to show the client/director our restoration work, or simply geek out with a fellow editor.

 For this project, the fruit of my labor came when I was editing up to the last possible minute before stream time.
-I could edit in confidence knowing that the h264 version of the 30-minute show would only take about 10 minutes to export rather than the 4+ hours it would take if I didn’t bake in the effects.
+I could edit knowing that the h264 version of the 30-minute show would only take about 10 minutes to export.
+And not the 4+ hours it would take if I didn’t bake in the effects.

 Symptom #5: After long edit sessions FCP X slows down.

 Sooner or later we were going to encounter a known problem with FCP X and this is one of them.
 In FCP X 10.2.3 and earlier versions, after editing in for several hours you may find the app slowing down.
 I’ve ruled out other causes of slowdowns, but I can’t find the smoking gun.
 In the last update as of this writing 10.2.3, the issue is lessened, but it stubbornly remains.